glazkovalex/Rebus.Kafka/README.md

 * [UseAttributeOrTypeFullNameForTopicNames](https://github.com/glazkovalex/Rebus.Kafka/blob/e292ac48d9049785123bb2ab005969ed0c3ccb48/IdempotentSaga/Program.cs#L58) simplifies naming the topic of events by Name from [TopicAttribute({TopicName})](https://github.com/glazkovalex/Rebus.Kafka/blob/e292ac48d9049785123bb2ab005969ed0c3ccb48/IdempotentSaga/Messages/KickoffSagaMessages.cs#L5) or to "---Topic---.{Spacename}.{TypeName}".
 * [KafkaAdmin](https://github.com/glazkovalex/Rebus.Kafka/blob/master/Rebus.Kafka/KafkaAdmin.cs) which allows you to programmatically create a topic with many partitions and delete topics.
 * In multithreaded message processing, the order in which messages are processed may differ from the order of messages in the queue.
 If the order is very important, then use single-threaded processing: `.Options(o => o.SetMaxParallelism(1))`
+* Now messages go to Apache Kafka with a "key", which is equal to the value of the "kafka-key" header, and in its absence to the "rbs2-msg-id" header.
+The values of these attributes can be set globally by defining an interceptor, as is done in [this example](https://github.com/glazkovalex/Rebus.Kafka/blob/e292ac48d9049785123bb2ab005969ed0c3ccb48/IdempotentSaga/Program.cs#L55).
+This useful for partitioning.
+Note: the "kafka-key" service header is removed from the headers after being applied as the "key" of the message.
+* **Confluent Schema Registry** support for messages with three serializers, enabled by one of the three extensions [UseSchemaRegistryJson](https://github.com/glazkovalex/Rebus.Kafka/blob/e292ac48d9049785123bb2ab005969ed0c3ccb48/IdempotentSaga/Program.cs#L59).
+Note: when auto-creating topics, event topics work correctly immediately, and message **queues** are automatically created with the "confluent.value.subject.name.strategy" equal to "io.confluent.kafka.serializer.subject.TopicNameStrategy" therefore, they must be manually changed to "io.confluent.kafka.serializers.subject.**Record**NameStrategy"!

 ### Note:
 - So as to interact with the Apache Kafka requires the unmanaged "librdkafka", you need to install the appropriate version of the package "[librdkafka.redist](https://www.nuget.org/packages/librdkafka.redist)".
 If this unmanaged "librdkafka" is not found automatically, you must load it before you can use [Rebus.Kafka](https://github.com/glazkovalex/Rebus.Kafka) for the first time as follows: